 League of Legends is to MOBAs as Quake III or Unreal Tournament are to the arena shooter: the now-recognisable blueprint that became a phenomenon, laying the groundwork for more unusual flavours.
-Several maps and game modes exist, but the five versus five battles on Summoner’s Rift are by far the most popular.
+Several maps and game modes exist, but the 5v5 battles on Summoner’s Rift are by far the most popular.
 Matches across the three lanes last between 30-50 minutes.

 Dota 2 follows the same formula as League of Legends but adds layers of complexity.
 For instance, it’s possible for players to kill their own creeps (minions) in order to prevent their opponent harvesting gold, a tactic known as ‘denying’.
 Players can also ship items to themselves across the map using a courier instead of having to return to their base.

 Most agree that Valve’s creation is the most impenetrable MOBA out there for newcomers – knowing effective item builds is totally non-negotiable, However, if you’re willing to commit to learning its intricacies, the rewards are plentiful.
 Its sizeable roster of 113 heroes and deep tactical experience are bound to suck in those with the patience to persevere.

 If it's Valve you're loyal to, get up to speed with the best Dota 2 heroes for beginners.